mkimmerle/accessibility-audit-tool/README.md

   * Active rules
 * Rule sections are collapsible and show per-page occurrences
 * Only the offending element is displayed by default; multiple occurrences per page are summarized
-* **Priority items callout** appears if many rules are broken, showing the most critical or impactful violations first
+* **Priority items callout** appears when 15 or more rules are broken, showing the most critical or impactful violations first
 * Rule headers include:
   * **Impact level** badge (Critical → Minor)
   * **WCAG level** badge (A, AA, AAA)
   * Change indicators since last audit (new / resolved / unchanged)
 * Fully resolved rules since last audit appear in a dedicated “🎉 Fully Resolved” section
 * Clicking a priority item in the summary scrolls to and expands the corresponding rule in the report
-* Inline embedding supported for web UI
+* Inline embedding supported for web UI — the report HTML can be opened directly in a browser or embedded in a web page

 ### CSV